BDI-pathogens/EpiLine/README.md

 <img src="https://github.com/BDI-pathogens/EpiLine/blob/main/documentation/linear_symptoms.png" width="700" >

 The dotted vertical lines in the chart show the period over which case reports were provided.
-The extended time pre- and post- the reporting window is required because some of the reported cases in this period will have developed symptoms outside of the window,.
+The extended time pre- and post- the reporting window is required because some of the reported cases in this period will have developed symptoms outside of the window.
 Next we plot the estimated $r(t)$ for the entire period including the pre- and post- the reporting window  (`fit$plot.r( simulation = simulation`).

 <img src="https://github.com/BDI-pathogens/EpiLine/blob/main/documentation/linear_r.png" width="700" >

-Note that outside the reportiny window the estimated $r(t)$ flattens out and is different from the simulated one.
+Note that outside the reporting window the estimated $r(t)$ flattens out and is different from the simulated one.
 This is because the vast majority of the symptomtic case in these periods will not be contained within the reported data, therefore the prior distribution on $r(t)$ will not be

 Finally we plot the estimated symptom-report distribution at the start and end of the reporting period (`fit$plot.symptom_report.dist( simulation = simulation )`).